monyorojoseph/pets/README.md

   2. Run `npm install && npm start` and you good to go.

-## Deployment
+## File Storage

+On development files are stored in your machine.
-If you wuold to deploy the app, it uses azure storage.
-You should have your own credentials.
+On deployment it uses azure storage for File storage.